 One of the main aims of this study was to find out students' perspectives with regard to a course designed with a BLA.
 In order to achieve this aim, students were interviewed.
 This section will discuss the participants' views, who took part in the interviews in Stage I of this study.
-Students' opinions regarding the two approaches (PGA and BLA)will be presented with examples and related literature followed by the advantages and disadvantages of the BLA according to the students and their views on the assessment of writing.
+Students' opinions regarding the two approaches (PGA and BLA) will be presented with examples and related literature followed by the advantages and disadvantages of the BLA according to the students and their views on the assessment of writing.

-PGA or BLA.
+pgA or BLA.
 Following the completion of the course, students were posed three questions focusing on their preferences regarding PGA and BLA.
 Their responses are presented in Table 25.
 When participants were asked whether they preferred writing in the classroom or online writing, 15 out of 16 of the participant's preferred online work and one out of 16 preferred classroom based work.
 The reasons for their choices indicated that students felt that online work gave them the flexibility to work whenever they felt ready to work on their writing as well as the opportunity to think for longer time before starting writing.

-PGA or BLA?
+EGA or BLA?

-Interview Questions Student Responses
+Lerview Questions Student Responses

 Do you prefer writing in the classroom or online?
 Why?
 Online In Class

 15 1

-Do you prefer portfolio work or online work?
+Do you prefer portfolio work or caline work?
 Why?
 Online Portfolio

 13 3

 Do you prefer traditional style of teaching writing or the style we used Traditional Blended

 in class?
 Why?
 0 16

 As described as one of the advantages of online work in the literature, it enables students to do their work in their own pace (Sharma & Barrett, 2007).
 It also makes certain tasks available to learners for longer times.
 Andrew, for example, explained that he "could do the online work on my mobile phone anytime and wherever I want."
 Willingness to work on their own pace was apparent in Katty's words, who pointed out that she could write when she was "relaxed at home."
 Similarly, Hailey and Mary stated that online work enabled them to think before they write.
 Another significant point made by a majority of the participants (n=15) was that classroom work was "time consuming and very boring" (Zoe).
 The BLA is seen to motivate students as they find classroom writing boring (Pinkman, 2005; Turgut, 2009; Zhang, 2009).
 According to Sharma and Barrett (2007), the BLA is seen as a shorter and more motivating process.
-The fact that students are involved in online tasks, i.e. watching video clips, reading 'real live' newspaper articles and being engaged in a social networking site (Facebook.com), which are all related to their daily habits, could be one of the possible reasons why students preferred the BLA to classroom teaching.
+The fact that students are involved in online tasks, i.e. watching video clips, reading 'real live' newspaper articles and being engaged in a networking site (Facebook.com), which are all related to their daily habits, be one of the possible reasons why students preferred the BLA to classroom the bearing.

 Another reason may be associated with the traditional mode.
-That is to say, in other classes students are already in class doing similar things.
-As Mary stated in her interview to the question concerning classroom and online writing "in class we come out of other lessons and my brain doesn't work."
-Therefore, doing a writing course with a BLA is seen to have attracted their attention as it is something they are not accustomed with.
-In addition, the classroom atmosphere is sometimes seen frustrating, i.e. a place where students are appointed to fulfil tasks, which is also seen as a defect for them.
+That is to say, in the classes students are already in class doing similar things.
+As Mary stated in her merview to the question concerning classroom and online writing "in class we come of other lessons and my brain doesn't work."
+Therefore, doing a writing course a BLA is seen to have attracted their attention as it is something they are not reustomed with.
+In addition, the classroom atmosphere is sometimes seen a defect for them.
 As Allie stated "writing in class is frustrating."
-Leakey and Ranchoux (2006) study found that students preferred the BLA approach "positive and motivating than traditional classroom learning." (p.
+Leakey and class a defect for them.
+As Allie stated "writing in class is frustrating."
+Leakey and motivating than traditional classroom learning." (p.
 357)